 Conclusion

 From memorizing common percentages to leveraging technology, the tips and expert advice shared in this article will help you become a savvy shopper.
 Always double-check your calculations and be aware of any fine print to ensure you're getting the best possible deal.
-Now that you're equipped with the knowledge and tools to calculate discounts effectively, go ahead and confidently navigate the world of retail, knowing you can always determine the true value of a sale.
+Now that you're equipped with the knowledge and tools to calculate discounts effectively, go ahead and confidently figure out the world of retail, knowing you can always determine the true value of a sale.

 Ready to put your newfound skills to the test?
 Next time you see a discount, challenge yourself to calculate the final price before you reach the checkout.
 Share your experiences and any additional tips you've discovered in the comments below!